 When you enrol to be a student at UC you are required to sign the UC Student Agreement agreeing to abide by the statutes, regulations, rules and policies of UC.
 All students must comply with the UC Student Code of Conduct which outlines the way students are expected to behave during their time at UC and reaffirms UC’s commitment to provide a safe working and study environment.

-A breach of the Student Code of Conduct may result in penalties being imposed by a University Proctor or the Discipline Committee.
-The Discipline Committee conducts formal disciplinary hearings with a student when a complaint of misconduct is received.
-Penalties from a Proctor and/or the Discipline Committee may include fines, academic penalties and limits on academic progression or in a worst case scenario expulsion from the University.
-The Discipline Regulations outline the disciplinary actions which may be carried out against a student by the Discipline Committee and the student’s right of appeal.
+A breach of the Student Code of Conduct may result in penalties being imposed by a University Proctor or the Misconduct Committee.
+The Misconduct Committee conducts formal disciplinary hearings with a student when a complaint of misconduct is received.
+Penalties from a Proctor and/or the Misconduct Committee may include fines, academic penalties and limits on academic progression or in a worst case scenario expulsion from the University.
+The Behavioural Misconduct Regulations outline the disciplinary actions which may be carried out against a student by the Misconduct Committee.
+A student's right of appeal is set out in the Appeals Regulations .

-The Academic Integrity and Breach of Instruction Regulations outline the process taken by a School/Department, the Proctor or Discipline Committee when a student is accused of dishonest or improper academic practices and the student’s right of appeal.
+The Academic Misconduct Regulations outlines the process taken by an Academic Integrity Officer, the Proctor or the Misconduct Committee when a student is accused of dishonest or improper academic practices.
+A student's right of appeal is set out in the Appeals Regulations .

-The Proctors are UC academics whose are responsible is to investigate breaches of discipline.
+The Proctors are UC academics whose responsibility is to investigate breaches of discipline.
 Their details can be found below.

-Please send Discipline Action Forms to the Grievance Coordinator to update the Discipline Register:
+Please send the Misconduct Action Forms (Intranet) to the Grievance and Academic Processes Advisor to update the Misconduct Register:

 The Tertiary Education Quality and Standards Agency